grieman/worldbuilding/places/Briwith.md

----
-layout: post
-title:  "Briwith"
-permalink: places/briwith.html
----
+# Briwith

-Briwith is a large independant island to the east of Hesseandum.
+Briwhith is a large independant island to the east of Hesseandum.